Time in the Market Calculator

 Sequence-of-returns risk in retirement is a genuinely different problem to staying invested during accumulation.
 A 30% drawdown in your first two years of drawdown can permanently impair the portfolio's ability to fund a long retirement, which is why the standard advice flips to "hold a cash buffer and avoid selling equities into a crash" once you stop earning.
 The "stay invested" mantra applies most cleanly to the accumulation phase, where you're a net buyer and a downturn is a discount.

 The opinion frame is straightforward.
 The "time in the market" line gets used as a cudgel against any defensive behaviour, including some that is genuinely sensible (holding a cash buffer near retirement, derisking a deposit you need in three years).
-The honest message is narrower: stay invested as the default, accept that some bear markets will happen and feel awful, and only deviate if you have a genuine reason (you need the money inside five years, your circumstances changed) rather than a feeling (rates went up, the news looks bad).
+The honest framing is narrower: historically, staying invested as the default has produced better outcomes than reactive selling, while accepting that bear markets happen and feel awful.
+Genuine reasons to deviate (the money is needed inside five years, circumstances changed) are different from feelings (rates went up, the news looks bad).
+This is information, not personal advice; speak to an FCA-authorised adviser for guidance on your own situation.

 Frequently asked questions